rzonedevops/ad-res-j7/UPDATED_DRAFTS/MASTER_CONSPIRACY_TIMELINE_2021_2025.md

 **May 15, 2025**
 - **Event:** Jacqui (Trustee) confronts Rynette about R1,035,000 owed to Rezonance
-- **Context:** Debt established February 2023, Kayla murdered August 2023
+- **Context:** Debt established February 2023, Kayla Pretorius murdered July 13, 2023
 - **Jacqui's Statement:** *"These funds owed to Rezonance were part of Kayla's estate and keeping them would be profiting from the proceeds of murder."*
 - **Rynette's Response:** Falsely claimed debt was paid (debt remains unpaid)
 - **Significance:** **TRUSTEE JACQUI ACTIVELY INVESTIGATING FRAUD**